microsoft/pxt-arcade/docs/courses/csintro1/loops/physics.md

 [![Link to Video](/static/thumbnail_play_video.png)](https://aka.ms/40544a-physics-task-a)

 1. Review the code below
-2. Create the sample code and run the code
+2. Create a new project and name it "water balloon"
-3. Save the code for the task (name it "water balloon")
+3. Create the sample code and run the code
 4. Currently, when the balloon collides with the block, it creates only a single drop of a splash.
 Use a loop in the overlap event between sprites of kind ``Balloon`` and sprites of kind ``Enemy`` to create 50 drops of kind ``Splash`` instead
 5. **Challenge:** set the acceleration for every splash of water emitted from the balloon to be 40 so that the splashes will accelerate downwards at the same rate the balloon did